pastanton/pastanton.github.io/_posts/2025-01-27-adding-bluesky-posts-as-comments.markdown

   - jekyll
   - blog
   - bluesky

 ---

 TLDR: If you just want to see what I did, please check out the [git commit].

-Hopefully this will help someone who is trying to setup Bluesky comments ona [Jekyll] blog hosted on [GitHub Pages].
+Hopefully this will help someone who is trying to setup Bluesky comments on a [Jekyll] blog hosted on [GitHub Pages].

 Before you begin, this will be a lot easier if you're using [Jekyll] and [Minima] hosted on [GitHub Pages].
 Check out my previous [blog post](blog_post) for more information.